Wahoo Fitness App & Heart Rate Monitor

-Wahoo Fitness is a company that focuses on using the devices you already own, such as your tablet or smartphone, to track and record your training and workout data.
+The Wahoo Fitness App allows you to use your smartphone to track and record your training and workout data, then upload it to popular training sites such as Strava & Training Peaks.
 With the powerful phones we have today, the Wahoo Fitness App is able to record your GPS track, distance, heart rate, elevation profile, wattage, cadence and much more.
 You can use the app to record your cycling, running, hiking and fitness workouts, which can then be seamlessly transferred to your favorite training sites and automatically sent to your coach.

 Wahoo Fitness App features